Fear of Abandonment vs. Fear of Engulfment in ACoA Relationships

 Fear of engulfment is less commonly discussed than fear of abandonment, but it’s equally common in ACoAs — and often more confusing, because it can look like avoidance, commitment phobia, or emotional unavailability.
 Engulfment fear is the terror of losing yourself in a relationship — of being controlled, overwhelmed, or swallowed up by another person’s needs, emotions, or demands.

 This fear often develops in families where limits were consistently violated — where the child’s emotional life was organized around the parent’s needs rather than their own, where there was no space to be a separate person with separate feelings and preferences.
 The child who learned to disappear into the family system, to have no needs of their own, to be whatever the family required — that child often grows into an adult who is terrified of being absorbed by another person.
+Her self-protection strategy is distance.
+The moment a relationship asks too much — or even the right amount — something in her body says: run.

 RESEARCH EVIDENCE